Rape chant: Americas

 In 2013 chants occurred at two Canadian universities.
 These incidents garnered significant media coverage in Canada.
-The first incident occurred on Labour Day when a group of Saint Mary's University students participated in a chant during frosh-week.
+The first incident occurred on Labour Day when a group of Saint Mary's University students sung lyrics "condoning non-consensual sex with underage girls" during frosh-week.
 That same September, another incident occurred involving students from the University of British Columbia's prestigious Sauder School of Business.
 Students from the Commerce Undergraduate Society were recorded participating in these chants.
 Reforms were made following incidents at UBC and an investigation revealed that such chants were part of an "oral tradition" possibly dating back at least 20 years.

 In 2010, Delta Kappa Epsilon, a prominent fraternity at Yale University, was implicated in an incident where members chanted "no means yes, yes means anal."
 The fraternity was suspended for five years following the chant in 2011.

 Australia

 A rape chant incident occurred on the University of New South Wales' campus in 2016.
 The same chant was repeated by students of Melbourne's St. Kevin's College in 2019, resulting in widespread condemnation.